betterscientificsoftware/bssw.io/Articles/Blog/2022-08-Team-of-Teams-Panel.md

 Ulrike Yang is the Mathematical Algorithms and Computing group lead in the Center for Applied Scientific Computing at LLNL.
 She leads the xSDK project in the ECP and the Linear and Nonlinear Solvers topic area in the SciDAC-5 FASTMath Institute.
-She is also a software developer for the high performance solvers library hypre, which received an R&D 100 award in 2007.
+She is also a software developer for the performance solvers library hypre, which received an R&D 100 award in 2007.
 Her research interests are numerical algorithms, particularly iterative linear system solvers and algebraic multigrid methods, high performance computing,